smapiot/piral/docs/tutorials/25-multiple-versions.md

 - In case the used version (e.g., version 4 of lodash) in the pilet is matching one provided in the app shell - take the shared one (i.e., external)
 - In case the used version (e.g., version 5 of lodash) in the pilet is not matching any provided in the app shell - bundle the currently used version with the pilet

 For the second bullet point you can also aim for a refinement, where you'd use pilet-shared dependencies to not directly bundle the dependency, but use one from the app shell if provided, otherwise take a version.
-In this guide we will not focus on this refinement.
+In this guide, we will not focus on this refinement.
 Let's try to get the goal above working using **Webpack** as our bundler.

 Our assumption is that the app shell was built with the following externals, i.e., shared dependencies: